wisdommen/IPLMS/README.md

 ##ENGLISH INSTRUCTIONS:
 You need install PysimpleGUI before start the program.

-Login page -> enter 1 in any place -> click login = enter Financial Page

-Login page -> enter 2 in any place -> click login = enter Loading Department Page

-Login page -> click login = enter Admin Page
+Please search for login information in userData.csv

 You may meet any error, that is not what I can control, it works 1000% good in my environment.
 This is very common.
 Please do some researches before contact me.

 ###Known exceptions:
-1. Can't recognize the image file
+1. Can't recognize the image file (on macOS)
 2. ...

 If you meet any problem like above, do Google first, then good luck! =)